Step 3. Specify Account Settings

-At the Account step of the wizard, choose whether you want to use an IAM role, an AWS account or one-time access keys of an IAM user to allow Veeam Backup for AWS to perform the restore operation.
+At the Account step of the wizard, choose whether you want to use an IAM role of a standalone AWS account, an AWS account of an AWS Organization, or one-time access keys of an IAM user to allow Veeam Backup & Replication to perform the restore operation.
 For information on the permissions that the IAM role or IAM user must have to perform the restore operation, see VPC Configuration Restore IAM Permissions.

 To specify an IAM role to be used for the restore operation, select the IAM role option and choose the necessary IAM role from the list.
 The selected IAM role must belong to an AWS account in which you plan to restore the VPC configuration.